 A special pricing agreement is normally tied to particular circumstances.
 For example, a SPA may relate to a named customer and/or project, a set of products, a time period – or, typically, a combination of all of those elements.

-A SPA may be created to supply boilers to a housebuilder for a particular project, or to supply building materials to a contractor across a range of projects in a particular geography.
+A special pricing agreement may be created to supply boilers to a housebuilder for a particular project, or to supply building materials to a contractor across a range of projects in a particular geography.

-A SPA can be negotiated between a sales person in the wholesaler and the manufacturer, or even directly between the end customer and the manufacturer.
+A special pricing agreement can be negotiated between a sales person in the wholesaler and the manufacturer, or even directly between the end customer and the manufacturer.
 In the latter case, the manufacturer provides the deal to the wholesaler in return for them managing the distribution logistics.

-SPAs are gaining in popularity and sales people at distribution companies will often try to get a SPA in place at an early opportunity in a competitive bidding situation.
+SPAs are gaining in popularity and sales people at distribution companies will often try to get a special pricing agreement in place at an early opportunity in a competitive bidding situation.
 This helps them keep out other distributors who are competing to supply the same product.

-The trick with SPAs is to know whether the SPA overrides or adds to any previously agreed annual rebates for that item.
+The trick with special pricing agreement's is to know whether the SPA overrides or adds to any previously agreed annual rebates for that item.

 For example, the procurement team may agree a tiered rebate for sales of a particular SKU of wall tiles.
 The sales team comes across an opportunity to sell a large volume to a developer and agrees an extraordinary discount with the manufacturer, specifically for that developer.

-Accounting for stock that is part of the SPA and the stock that is subject to the rebate agreement can create a challenge.
+Accounting for stock that is part of the special pricing agreement and the stock that is subject to the rebate agreement can create a challenge.

 Ship and debit: